jmatayoshi/multiple-comparisons/README.md

 # Multiple Comparisons

-The code in this repository is used to run numerical experiments evaluating the Benjamini-Hochberg and Benjamni-Yekutieli procedures in two educational data mining research scenarios.
+The code in this repository is used to run numerical experiments evaluating the Benjamini-Hochberg and Benjamini-Yekutieli procedures in two educational data mining research scenarios.

 # Requirements